pulumi/registry/themes/default/content/registry/packages/snowflake/_index.md

 layout: package
 ---

+{{< notes >}}

+The Snowflake provider is still in an experimental phase.
+It can be used in production but makes no stability or backward compatibility guarantees.

+Please check the upstream [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md) when upgrading versions.

+{{< /notes >}}

 The Snowflake provider for Pulumi can be used to provision any of the cloud resources available in [Snowflake](https://www.snowflake.com/).
 The Snowflake provider must be configured with credentials to deploy and update resources in Snowflake.